rajarshi-bose/rajarshi-bose/README.md

 ### About Me
-- I am a mechanical engineering student at Texas A&M University, class of 2027
+- Mechanical Engineering at Texas A&M University, class of 2027.
-- I like to work with python in pandas and matplotlib modules, and will be learning SQL soon.
+- Work with python in pandas and matplotlib modules

-- Will be posting mainly fun projects I make.
+Will be posting mainly fun projects I make.

 <!--
 **rajarshi-bose/rajarshi-bose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.